Course Catalog

 5 units

 Explores environmental issues in Latin America and their impact on contemporary society.
 Topics relate to indigenous communities, the management of natural resources, and include a Reacting to the Past role-playing game, ''Negotiating a Rainforest's Ransom: Ecuador 2007-2013.'' .
-Prerequisite(s): Span 6 or SPHS 6 or equivalent Spanish proficiency.
+Prerequisite(s): Span 6 or SPHS 6 or placement by assessment.
 (General Education Code(s): PE-E.)

 SPAN 156M